lbfm-rwth/gap-lesson/_episodes/01-command-line.md

 Note that the `;;` suppresses the output of an expression.

-A very time-saving feature of the GAP command-line interfaces is completion of identifiers when the Tab key is pressed.
-For example, type `Fib` and then press the Tab key to complete the input to `Fibonacci`:
+A very time-saving feature of the GAP command-line interface is completion of identifiers when the `<Tab>` key is pressed.
+For example, type `Fib` and then press the `<Tab>` key to complete the input to `Fibonacci`:

 ~~~
 Fibonacci(100);